smatechnologies/ibm-i-agent-docs/docs/security/object-authority-matrix.md

 It is possible to discover where a given program, database file or other LSAM software object is used in the LSAM software system with the LSAM utility command DSPOBJWU.

 The DSPOBJWU command requires that the interactive job library list be set to the library list of an existing LSAM environment.
 This means the DSPOBJWU command can be used from the command entry line of the LSAM Menu system (if the user is not restricted from command line usage).
 From outside of the LSAM menu system, this command can only be used if the interactive job's library list was previously set equal to an LSAM  environment.
-The interactive job library list can be set (outside of the LSAM menu system) by using the LSAM command in library QGPL: SMASETLIBL (refer to [Commands and Utilities](../commands-utilities/commands.md) for more information about this command).
+The interactive job library list can be set (outside of the LSAM menu system) by using the LSAM command in library SMAGPL: SMASETLIBL (refer to [Commands and Utilities](../commands-utilities/commands.md) for more information about this command).

 #### DSPOBJWU command syntax
 ```